thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 [advertising clause]: https://www.gnu.org/philosophy/bsd.en.html

-This and the following permissive licenses we’ll mention are short enough to be quoted verbatim, without the need of our interpretation:
+This and the following permissive licenses we’ll mention are short and clear enough to be quoted verbatim:

 ```
 Copyright (c) YEAR(S) COPYRIGHT-HOLDERS NAME AND EMAIL ADDRESS